Enhanced Detection of Tiny Objects in Aerial Images: Abstract

-\textbf{\textit{Abstract--}}While one-stage detectors like YOLOv8 offer fast training speed, they often under-perform on detecting small objects as a trade-off.
+While one-stage detectors like YOLOv8 offer fast training speed, they often under-perform on detecting small objects as a trade-off.
 This becomes even more critical when detecting tiny objects in aerial imagery due to low-resolution targets and cluttered backgrounds.
-To address this, we introduce three enhancement strategies--\textit{input image resolution adjustment, data-augmentation and attention mechanism}--that can be easily implemented on YOLOv8.
+To address this, we introduce four enhancement strategies--\textit{input image resolution adjustment, data-augmentation, attention mechanisms and an alternative gating function for attention modules}--that can be easily implemented on YOLOv8.
 We demonstrate that image size enlargement and the proper use of augmentation can lead to enhancement.
-Additionally, we designed a \textbf{Mixture of Orthogonal Neural-modules Network(MoonNet)} pipeline which consists of attention-augmented CNNs.
-Two well-known attention modules Squeeze-and-Excitation Block (SE Block) and Convolutional Block Attention Modules (CBAM) were integrated to the backbone of YOLOv8 with the increased number of channels and the MoonNet backbone obtained improved detection accuracy compared to that of the original YOLOv8.
-MoonNet further proved its adaptability and potential by achieving state-of-the-art performance on tiny object benchmark when integrated with the YOLC model.
-Our codes are available at:\href{https://github.com/Kihyun11/MoonNet}{https://github.com/Kihyun11/MoonNet}
+Additionally, we designed a \textbf{Mixture of Orthogonal Neural-modules Network (MoonNet)} pipeline which consists of multiple attention modules-augmented CNNs.
+Two well-known attention modules Squeeze-and-Excitation (SE) Block and Convolutional Block Attention Modules (CBAM) were integrated into the backbone of YOLOv8 to form MoonNet design and the MoonNet backbone obtained improved detection accuracy compared to the original YOLOv8 backbone and the single-type attention modules-augmented backbone.
+MoonNet further proved its adaptability and potential by achieving state-of-the-art performance on the tiny-object benchmark when integrated with the YOLC model.
+Our code is available at:\href{https://github.com/Kihyun11/MoonNet}{https://github.com/Kihyun11/MoonNet}